 Richland-Bean Blossom Community School Corporation -

-RBBCSC (Richland-Bean Blossom Community School Corporation) has adopted a re-entry and recovery plan, offering in-person instruction for the 2020-21 school year, with an online option.
-The entire plan can be viewed here or visit the RBBCSC website for more information.
+RBBCSC (Richland-Bean Blossom Community School Corporation) has adopted a re-entry and recovery plan, and can be viewed here or visit the RBBCSC website for more information.

 Bloomington Montessori is tentatively planning to resume in-person classes on August 5, 2020.
 For more information, visit their website.